tecMTST/mtst.org/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 6.1.5 =
+* Fix: Fixed personal accounts unable to retrieve new tweets and showing an error with the code 100.
+* Fix: Updated API calls for business accounts to work with upcoming changes from Instagram.

+= 6.1.4 =
+* Fix: Removed the option to add a feed to a widget if the current theme does not support widgets.
+* New: Added a menu item to easily install our new [Reviews Feed](https://wordpress.org/plugins/reviews-feed/) plugin!

 = 6.1.3 =
 * Fix: Fixed a PHP Warning: strtotime(): Epoch doesn’t fit in a PHP integer.
 * Fix: Header bio was not updating when the bio for the connected Instagram account was updated.